robonamari/meme-database/README.md

 ---

-This project contains a collection of meme links stored in a JSON file.
+This project contains a collection of Iranian memes presented in a JSON file.
+This collection can be utilized in various applications and services to display content to users.

 ## Features
 - Fetches meme URLs from an online JSON database.